-A Chaise (carriage) belonging to an innkeeper in Stranraer overturned at Glenapp severely injuring the driver and another man who had been a passenger in the vehicle
+A chaise belonging to an innkeeper in Stranraer overturned at Glenapp, severely injuring the driver and a passenger

 The lands and estate of Ballantrae offered for sale.
-This estate stretches along the sea coast for about 7 miles and comprises 20,000 Scots acres.
-It contains a fine river and valuable salmon fishing and the property abounds in game
+The advert described it as an estate comprising 20,000 Scots acres which stretched along the sea coast for about seven miles.
+It contained a fine river and valuable salmon fishing, and the property abounded in game.

-Rev William Donaldson Minister of Ballantrae for 44 years died age 75 on 28 July
+Rev William Donaldson, minister of Ballantrae for 44 years, died aged 75 on 28th July

-Attempts still being made to sell the rest of the estate of Ballantrae in 15 individual lots
+Attempts were still being made to sell the remainder of Ballantrae Estate in 15 individual lots

-2 brothers named Coulter from Ballantrae were sent to jail for heavy penalties for smuggling gin.
-They had been able to elude the officers for some years past so this time the Sheriff dispatched the officers by sea aboard a revenue cutter.
-The officers arrived in the dead of night, landed and caught the smugglers in bed and carried them off to the cutter.
+Two brothers named Coulter from Ballantrae were sent to jail for smuggling gin.
+They had been able to elude the officers for some years past, so this time the Sheriff dispatched the officers by sea aboard a revenue cutter.
+The officers caught the smugglers in bed in the dead of night, and carried them off to the cutter.

-The lands of Corseclays and Drumore consisting of 320 Scotch acres offered for sale at Auction at the Exchange Coffee House Edinburgh
+The lands of Corseclays and Drumore consisting of 320 Scotch acres offered for sale at auction at Edinburgh's Exchange Coffee House

-A man by the name of Hugh Ross, indicted to stand trial for robbing a carrier's cart attempted to commit suicide by cutting his throat but did not succeed
+Hugh Ross, awaiting trial for robbing a carrier's cart, attempted suicide by cutting his throat but did not succeed

 New parish church built in Ballantrae

-Glenapp Church and school started by bequest from Mrs Butter (widow of Jas.
-Caddell)
+Glenapp Church and school started by bequest from Mrs Butter, widow of James Caddell